Integrity and

 should be unconscious ones, never careless or calculated risks.

-Don't knowingly approach the perimeters of how far you think that you can dare
+perimeters of how far you think that you can dare to do a negative action

-to do a negative action, before the effects become too hazardous for you to
+before the effects become too hazardous for you to tolerate.

 Don't suppose that you can safely or

-controllably continue to do a negative action, and remain within a safe
+controllably continue to do a negative action and remain within a safe

 perimeter of not -unknowingly or uncontrollably doing more negative actions of